No Tags Found!

 Amend(0)

 I believe that yours is a small organization and does not have a certified standing order.
 If the company's Standing Orders permit, they can have fixed-term appointments.
-But in no case shall such employees be deprived of benefits like ESI and Provident Fund.
+However, in no case shall such employees be deprived of benefits like ESI and Provident Fund.
 It is fortunate that ESI and EPF authorities have not observed that your organization is not covered.
 You can bring this to the attention of PF and ESI authorities so that you can also be covered by the social security schemes of ESI and EPF.

 With regard to performance appraisals, the law is silent, and I do not think there is any law that governs or makes it obligatory for either the employer or employee to undergo an appraisal.
 Therefore, if the management desires that only confirmed staff need to be appraised for their performance, it is acceptable.